techreturners/js_coding_exercises/docs/exercise008.md

 When working with objects in JavaScript we often want to access certain properties of an object to, for example, display different or conditional information on a webpage.

-However, sometimes there are situations where we don't know whether certain data exists yet (like when calling an external API) or where data not existing or being 'null' is normal.
-If we try and access non-existent properties on an object though, JavaScript throws an error!
+However, sometimes there are situations where we don't know whether certain data exists (like when calling an external API) or where data not existing or being 'null' is normal.
+If we try and access non-existent properties on an object when an intermediate property does not exist, JavaScript throws an error!

+For example, if we have some users, and we try to access their postcodes but - oh oh!
+They haven't provided addresses, JavaScript errors.

 ````
 let user = {}; // a user without "address" property